dadoonet/fscrawler/docs/source/admin/fs/elasticsearch.rst

 ^^^^^^^^^^^^^

 FSCrawler is using elasticsearch REST layer to send data to your running cluster.
-By default, it connects to ``127.0.0.1`` on port ``9200`` which are the default settings when running a local node on your machine.
+By default, it connects to ``http://127.0.0.1:9200`` which is the default when running a local node on your machine.

 Of course, in production, you would probably change this and connect to a production cluster: